tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 - You need to review the week's lecture notes *prior* to attending class for that week
 - Keep an eye on the dropboxes in mycourses for what and when things are due.
 HW assignments will not be accepted late without prior permission from the instructor - if something comes up and you need an extension you need to get in touch with us ASAP before the assignment is due.
 - The due dates for these assignments will be clustered around the same days, often on Monday night.
 This means that you should plan ahead, and not try to tackle them all in the last hour before they are due.
+- Please get to class on time!
+Lectures will begin promptly at the start of class.

 ## VII.
 Required Reading
 * [syllabus.md](../syllabus.md)